ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+2nd Epistle of John, verse 5th: &quot;And
-seech thee, ladj. cot as though
+now I beseech thee, ladj. cot as though
 I wrote a new commandment unto tho,
 but that which we had from the Wgva
 ning. that we love one unother.&quot; She